Kotlin/dokka/docs/topics/dokka_plugins.md

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">

-The Gradle plugin creates convenient dependency configurations that allow you to apply plugins universally or for a specific output format only.
+The Dokka Gradle runner creates convenient dependency configurations that allow you to apply plugins universally or for a specific output format only.

 ```kotlin